nod-ai/ADA/redfish-exporter/docs/metrics.md

 - **Description**: Total number of Redfish events received
 - **Labels**:
   - `SourceIP`: IP address of the Redfish server that sent the event
-  - `EventType`: Type of the Redfish event
+  - `Severity`: Severity of the Redfish event

 ### `RedFishEvents_processing_time`